Global Services Director · Softcat plc Now booking — Q3 & Q4 2026 LinkedIn ↗

 The wearable that quietly delivered a thirty-minute keynote.

 SDI Spark 26.
 Five hundred delegates.
 Twenty-eight countries.
-No notes, no script in front of me — just a pair of glasses doing the work nobody knew was happening.
+No notes, no script — just a pair of glasses doing the work nobody knew was happening.

 Service · AI · Nov 2025